 A quick roundup of the shoes covered in this article

 So what are the best shoes for retail workers?

 I’m glad you asked!
 Here is my take on the best shoes for retail workers based on the shoes I’ve personally tried during my time in retail.

-My top pick – Asics Gel-Nimbus 23 running shoes
+BEST OVERALL – Asics Gel-Nimbus 23 running shoes

 Asics is a Japanese sports equipment company.
 Their name is an acronym for the Latin phrase “Anima sana in corpore sano” which means “Sound mind in a sound body”.
 I love that!

 What I like about the Asics Gel-Nimbus 23